 Here’s how a robust access control solution can elevate your fire detection system:

 - Door release.
-When a fire detection system is triggered, an access control system can automatically unlock all the doors so that occupants can safely exit the building.
+When a fire detection system is triggered, an access control system can automatically unlock all the doors so that occupants can safely follow emergency exit procedures.
 Further, emergency first responders can enter your property without first spending time opening gates or locks.

 - Real-time alerts.
 Robust access control systems can provide real-time updates on the status of emergency events.

 - Remote monitoring.
 If you own or manage a property in a different city or state, your access control system notifies both you and local emergency responders of detected fires.
 So, you can easily stay updated on the status of any emergency, even if you’re out of town.

 Pro tip: Conduct a physical security assessment to determine how to seamlessly integrate your commercial smoke alarm system with your access control solution.

 - A fire detection system senses carbon monoxide, heat, flames, and smoke.
 It also alerts your building’s occupants and emergency personnel of a fire.

 - Fire and alarm systems contain a fire alarm control panel, detector, strobes and sirens, call points, and a power supply.

 - A fire alarm system usually costs $1 – $5 per square foot to install.

 - To maximize physical security, integrate your fire alarm with your access control system.